Ranchero-Software/NetNewsWire/Technotes/BranchingStrategy.md

 Each release should be tagged using [Semantic Versioning](https://semver.org/).
 Candidates will continue to be tagged using the current convention which denotes the difference between developer, alpha and beta releases.
 Additionally, we will need to use a convention to avoid tag name collisions between iOS and macOS products.  macOS releases will be suffixed with "mac-" and iOS releases will be suffixed with "ios-".
 (See the above diagram for examples.)

-## Submodules
+## Packages

-NetNewsWire uses Git submodules to manage project dependencies.
-All the submodules are under the same project umbrella as NetNewWire and there are no third party dependencies to manage.
-These submodules are mostly stable at this point.
-For simplicity sake, all development on the submodules will continue on their repository Main branch.
-These submodules won’t be managed as separate projects with separate releases/tags at this time.
+NetNewsWire uses Swift Packages to manage project dependencies.
+All the packages are under the same project umbrella as NetNewWire and there are no third party dependencies to manage.
+These packages are mostly stable at this point.
+For simplicity sake, all development on the packages will continue on their repository Main branch.
+These packages won’t be managed as separate projects with separate releases/tags at this time.

 ## Summary